Johnryder23/VASP_workshop/README.md

-This repository hosts the content of Using resources effectively with VASP: exploring GPU and machine learning capability.
+This repository hosts the content of "Using resources effectively with VASP: exploring GPU and machine learning capability."

 Workshop atendees can follow along with the material deployed using GitHub Pages, [here](https://johnryder23.github.io/VASP_workshop/).